sciserver/SciScript-Python/README.md

 ## 5) Unit Tests:

-5.1.- Open `UnitTests.py` and edit the `loginName` and `loginPassword` parameters in order to run the Tests under the credentials of a (test) user.
+5.1.- Open `./Tests/UnitTests.py` and edit the `loginName` and `loginPassword` parameters in order to run the Tests under the credentials of a (test) user.

-5.2.- Run `python UnitTests.py` in order to run the unit tests for the SciScript-Python modules.
+5.2.- Run `python UnitTests.py` while in the `./Test` directory in order to run the unit tests for the SciScript-Python modules.
 Be sure all that all tests end with an `OK` status.

+## 6) Examples.

+6.1.- In the directory `./Examples` you can find python scripts or Jupyter notebooks that will run sample code using SciScript-Python modules and methods.